mrkmg/TwitchChatinator/README.md

 Future Features
 ---------------

-  - Hype Meter
+  - Hype Meter (Need ideas for this)
   - User Activity Lookup
+  - On Scren Chat Window (with optional filtering)
-  - Chat Reports
+  - Chat Reports (Will not come for a long time)
     - Most Active Users
     - Topic Lookup
     - Most Asked Questions